Cognitive Hierarchy in Day-to-day Network Flow Dynamics: CH-NTP Dynamic

 \subsection{Mixed prediction-based equilibria}

-Fixed points of the dynamical system \eqref{eq:tp_model}-\eqref{eq:tp_k2_pred_cost} are termed as mixed prediction-based equilibria (MPE) and they are characterized in the following proposition. \begin{proposition} When the route cost function $\ccop{\x}$ is continuous, the dynamical system \eqref{eq:tp_model}-\eqref{eq:tp_k2_pred_cost} admits at least one MPE (i.e., one fixed point).
+Fixed points of the dynamical system in Eqs.~\eqref{eq:tp_model}-\eqref{eq:tp_k2_pred_cost} are termed as mixed prediction-based equilibria (MPE) and they are characterized in the following proposition.

+\begin{proposition} When the route cost function $\ccop{\x}$ is continuous, the dynamical system in Eqs.~\eqref{eq:tp_model}-\eqref{eq:tp_k2_pred_cost} admits at least one MPE (i.e., one fixed point).
 Moreover, a vector $\x^{\lozenge}\equiv(\xl{k}, \xl{k}\in\Omega_{p^k}, k=0,1,2)^T$ is an MPE if and only if the following variational inequality (VI) holds: